Link Search Menu Expand Document

 Integration Test

-A test for several Functions that verifies they interoperate properly.
-These “functions” could be other, distributed systems, too.
-When any of the functions being tested have Side Effects, perhaps indirectly through other functions they call, all such side effects must be replaced with Test Doubles to make the test Deterministic.
-See also Test, Unit Test, and Acceptance Test.
+A test for several Units and Components working together that verifies they interoperate properly.
+These components could be distributed systems, too.
+When any of the units that are part of the test have Side Effects and the purpose of the test is not to explore handling of such side effects, all units with side effects should be replaced with Test Doubles to make the test Deterministic.

 Large Language Model